zethon/ttvg/README.md

 ![](docs/images/screenshot1.png)

 This is a 2D RPG game written in C++ using [SFML](http://sfml-dev.org/) for multimedia.
-This game runs on Windows, Mac and probably Ubuntu.
+This game runs on Windows, Mac and Linux.

 ## How to Install